Corporate Giving and Sponsorships

 Path 1: Make a Direct Contribution to Little Free Library

-Impact Fund contributions from individuals and organizations are pooled with a portion of Little Free Library’s sales revenues and are used to provide book exchanges where they can have meaningful public impact.
+Donations from individuals and organizations are pooled with a portion of Little Free Library’s sales revenues and are used to support our Impact Library Program.

-Path 2: Sponsor Little Free Library in the Community
+Path 2: Sponsor Little Free Library Book Boxes in Your Community

 Little Free Library can work with organizations to identify potential stewards and preferred locations while helping the organization receive recognition for its efforts.